jmdaemon/dotfiles/dot_local/share/doc/Storage.md

 # -U: Preserve Atimes
 # -N: Preserve Crtimes
 # -H: Preserve hardlinks
+# -P: Keep partially transferred files, and include a progress bar

+# or
+rsync -vaXUNH
+# Note: Not all file systems support crtime so you may have to do
+rsync -vaXUHP
 ```

 If migrating on Windows between drives, you can: